wp-plugins/author-and-post-statistic-widgets/readme.txt

 * Fixed Bug: Problem with options page redirection on Wordpress multi-sites

 = 1.3.0 =
-Added Feature: Public functions to show statistics directly from template file
+Added: Public functions to show statistics directly from template file

 = 1.2.0 =
-Added Feature: Simple tabs for widgets on front-end
+Added: Simple tabs for widgets on front-end

 = 1.1.1 =
 Matching Wordpress 4.0 Standards